Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/5_Banner_Ads.md

  //After the callback method, the advertisement is displayed, which can ensure the smooth playing and display, and the user experience is better.
 }
 ```

+## Test with test ads

+Now you have finished the integration.
+If you wanna test your apps, make sure you use test ads rather than live, production ads.
+The easiest way to load test ads is to use test mode.
+It's been specially configured to return test ads for every request, and you're free to use it in your own apps while coding, testing, and debugging.

+Refer to the [How to add a test device?](https://www.pangleglobal.com/help/doc/5fba365f7b550100157bfc06) to add your device to the test devices on Pangle platform.

 ### Note
 1. At present, banner ads support the center display of the bottom or top of the content, and developers can adjust the left and right margins by themselves.